Musk now gets chance to defeat Twitter's many fake accounts

 The question now is what Musk will do with that information.
 Ferrara's presentation — some 350 pages of analysis and supporting documents — is locked up in confidential court filings, and he said he can’t disclose his conclusions.

+“Nobody knows exactly how bad the problem is," said Menczer, director of Indiana University's Observatory on Social Media.
+“I would guess it's not as bad as Musk said and not as good as Twitter claimed."

-Other experts doubt Musk's ability to make improvements, which he's suggested would rely on using algorithms to track and remove fake accounts and implementing new measures to “authenticate” real people.
+Many experts also doubt Musk's ability to easily make improvements, which he's suggested would rely on using algorithms to track and remove fake accounts and implementing new measures to “authenticate” real people.

 Earlier this month, Ferrara was preparing to travel to the East Coast to testify in Delaware, where Musk was defending against Twitter's lawsuit asking a court to force him to close the deal.
 But two weeks before the scheduled Oct.
 17 trial, Musk changed his mind and said he would go ahead with the $44 billion acquisition.
 It closed Thursday.